 - The branch name should follow this pattern: <date>-<name-of-task>.

-- When feature is complete and tests pass, commit the changes.
+- When a feature is completed, and tests pass, commit the changes.

 - Submit a Gitlab merge request.